hsachinraj/Azurelabs/jenkins/README.md

 1. If you have configured Jenkins server and the source corectly, you will get a message showing the output of the build, in this case it should be ***myshuttledev.war***
     ![Add Jenkins artifact](images/rm_addjenkinsartifact.png)

-1. We are now ready to deploy!
+1. You are now ready to deploy!

 1. You can refer to the [Deploying Tomcat+MySQL application to Azure with VSTS]() if you want to continue with the deployment.